openhab/openhab-addons/bundles/org.openhab.binding.deutschebahn/README.md

 Each train has a set of channels, that provides access to any information served by the timetable API.
 A detailed description of the values and their meaning can be found within the [Timetables V1 API Description](https://developer.deutschebahn.com/store/apis/info?name=Timetables&version=v1&provider=DBOpenData&).
-The informations are grouped into three channel-groups:
+The information are grouped into three channel-groups:
-The first channel group (trip) contains all informations for the trip of the train, for example the category (like ICE, RE, S).
+The first channel group (trip) contains all information for the trip of the train, for example the category (like ICE, RE, S).
-The second and third channel group contains informations about the the arrival and the departure of the train at the given station.
+The second and third channel group contains information about the the arrival and the departure of the train at the given station.
 Both of the groups may provide an 'UNDEF' channel value, when the train does not arrive / depart at this station (due it starts or ends at the given station).
 If you have configured your timetable to contain only departures (with property trainFilter) the departure channel values will always be defined and if you have selected only arrivals the arrival channel values will always be defined.
-Channels will have an 'NULL' channel value, when corresponding attribute is not set.
+Channels will have a 'NULL' channel value, when the corresponding attribute is not set.

-Basically most informations are available as planned and changed value.
+Basically most information are available as planned and changed value.
 This allows to easy display changed values (for example the delay or changed platform).

 **Channels for trip information**